-Mergui Birdlife - The tropical birds you see while small ship cruising around Myanmar’s Mergui Archipelago are as wildly colorful and strangely shaped as you can imagine.
-Enjoy large flocks of Plain-Pouched Hornbill, multiple ocean-going eagle species, the unique Crested Partridge with its red head-plume, colorful kingfishers and flittering sunbirds (the local name for hummingbirds).
+Mergui Birdlife - The tropical birds you see while small ship cruising around Myanmar’s Mergui Archipelago are as wildly colourful and strangely shaped as you can imagine.
+Enjoy large flocks of Plain-Pouched Hornbill, multiple ocean-going eagle species, the unique Crested Partridge with its red head-plume, colourful kingfishers and flittering sunbirds (the local name for hummingbirds).

-- Water-friendly walking shoes are great for Mergui’s mixed jungle and beach terrain.,/li>
+- Water-friendly walking shoes are great for Mergui’s mixed jungle and beach terrain.

-- Bring a long-sleeved rash vest (swimming shirt) and some knee-length swim shorts so you can enjoy snorkeling without sunscreen (it contains chemicals considered deadly to corals).
+- Bring a long-sleeved rash vest (swimming shirt) and some knee-length swim shorts so you can enjoy snorkelling without sunscreen (it contains chemicals considered deadly to corals).

 - Taking a light windbreaker will keep you warm when the sun goes down, and some natural insect repellant is recommended for jungle treks.

 The best time to take Mergui Archipelago cruises is between November and April.
 If you want a non-motorized experience, sailing the Mergui Archipelago is best from December to February, when there are steady winds.
 Mergui Archipelago cruises in March and April are the best for snorkelling.